totalperspective/oolon/README.md

 that manage state over time.
-Based on the [Bloom](http://bloom-lang.net/) language (developed by the [BOOM](http://boom.cs.berkeley.edu/) team at Berkeley UC) it embraces the disorder systems in both its semantics and execution.
+Based on the [Bloom](http://bloom-lang.net/) language (developed by the [BOOM](http://boom.cs.berkeley.edu/) team at Berkeley UC) it embraces the disorder in systems in both its semantics and execution.

 Implemented as a data oriented DSL